redislabs-training/ru204/cloudflare-workers/redisu-router/README.md

 To work with this code you need a Cloudflare account that can access Redis University.
 If you don't have one, ask Simon Prickett or Kyle Banker.

+It's most likely that you're here to add or remove route mappings... these determine which URL patterns the static site is the origin for.
+Any URLs not covered by these mappings will be served with Appsembler as the origin.
+See the "Configuration" section for how to maintain the rules for stage and production environments.

 ## Overview

 This is a [Cloudflare Worker](https://workers.cloudflare.com/) that acts as a proxy to route URLs so that some paths are served from a different underlying origin than others.